On Minimum Saturated Matrices: Forbidding Complete Matrices

-Similarly, if $(1,1,0)^T$ is missing, one can deduce that, up to a row permutation, $M([3],)$ contains 7 distinct columns plus the columns $(1,0,0)^T$ and $(0,1,0)^T$ and, again, the multiplicity of $(0,0,0)^T$ is only one, which is a contradiction as above, completing the proof of the theorem. \end{proof}
+Similarly, if $(1,1,0)^T$ is missing, then one can deduce that $e(M)=9$ and, up to a row permutation, $M([3],\{8,9\})$ consists of the columns $(1,0,0)^T$ and $(0,1,0)^T$.
+Again, the column $(0,0,0)^T$ appears only once in $M([3],)$, which leads to a contradiction as above, completing the proof of the theorem. \end{proof}

-We do not have any non-trivial results concerning $K_k$, $k\ge4$ except that a computer search~\cite{satmat} showed that $\sat(5,K_4)=22$ and $\sat(6,K_4)\le 24$.
-(We do not know if a $K_4$-saturated $6\times 24$-matrix discovered by a partial search is minimal.)
+We do not have any non-trivial results concerning $K_k$, $k\ge4$, except that a computer search~\cite{dudek+pikhurko+thomason:09:arxiv} showed that $\sat(5,K_4)=22$ and $\sat(6,K_4)\le 24$.
+(We do not know if a $K_4$-saturated $6\times 24$-matrix discovered by a partial search is minimum.)